ImmVis/ImmVis.github.io/public/content/fundings/README.md

 # Funding
 This collection contains a list of the funding sources and partners that we are working with.
-All files in this folder corresponding to the same funder should use the same short filename, for example: `kungen.mdx` and `kungen.png`.
+All files in this folder corresponding to the same funder should use the same short filename, for example: `X_kungen.mdx` and `X_kungen.png`.
+The `X` in the front of the name is a number that is used to sort the list of funders.
+Whenever you add a new funder, speak to [Alex Bock](alexander.bock@liu.se), [Erik Sundén](erik.sunden@liu.se), or [Peter Westerdahl](peter.westerdahl@liu.se) first to make sure they get sorted correctly.

 # Files
 ## Header